Open-Models/Base/content/models/open-innovation.md

 Chesbrough divides open innovation into two aspects,*outside-in* and *inside-out*.

-For an organization,**outside-in** means using external knowledge for internal activities.
-Being able to draw on information and include different contributions from partners and users.

 **Outside-in** refers to an organization using external knowledge for its internal activities.
 Being able to retrieve information and include different contributions from partners and users.

-The **inside-out** approach is to allow one's intellectual property to be reused by others to implement their own solutions.
+**Inside-out** approach is to allow one's intellectual property to be reused by others to implement their own solutions.
 Research knowledge, often under-exploited, can be used elsewhere.
 For resources central to the player, it enables others to reuse, modify and improve its solutions to benefit from potential contributions.

 At the intersection of outside-in and inside-out, we can find collaborative digital environments where improvements are pooled between different complementary players, each using the solution for their own activities, with skills interacting as the resource is co-constructed.